 The aim of this module is to provide the student with the ability to review, critically evaluate and apply software engineering practice in the development of object-oriented software solutions.

 By the end of this module the student should be able to:

-1. Explain, compare and contrast software development methodologies such as waterfall, agile and continuous delivery;
+1. Explain, compare and contrast different plan driven and agile software development methodologies and practices, such as waterfall, extreme programming and continuous integration/continuous delivery;

 2. Describe and apply Code construction concepts including coupling, cohesion, test-driven development and source control;